charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 So it is effectively a simulation of a computer as worker, as well as the simu_real_word_obj simulations.

 A comp_as_worker can use system abstraction(File, Connection, etc).
 And only a worker can use such system abstractions, for keeping the third person perspective.
 So it is a testament that each time a system abstraction is used, a comp_as_worker class is useful.
 Compiler checkings check that point.
+There is an exception, for the factories of system abstractions, like connection factories, because the factory just instanciante the object, and doesn't use it.
+So a factory of a system abstraction can be an "abstraction" class.
 We can enforced that with "@Forced_pract_code" annotation, for the simu_real_world_obj classes which need to right a little of technical code, for practical reasons.
 The 'View' and the 'Model' of the MVC pattern can't be viewed as simu_real_world_obj in clprolf, because they use system abstractions.